truedano/Windows-MCP/README.md

 This MCP interacts directly with your Windows operating system to perform actions.
 Use with caution and avoid deploying it in environments where such risks cannot be tolerated.

+## 📝 Limitations

+- Selecting specific sections of the text in a paragraph, as the MCP is relying on a11y tree. (⌛ Working on it.)
+- `Type-Tool` is meant for typing text, not programming in IDE because of it types program as a whole in a file. (⌛ Working on it.)

 ## 🪪License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.